microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Release Note
+2022-10-28
+1. Added "GenerateTablePrefix" command to generate Logic App's table prefix as per Logic App name and workflow name.2
+2. Added a new option "-ago" in Backup command to only retrieve definitions for past X days.

 2022-09-30
 1. Added "RestoreAll" command, this new command will retrieve all the definitions which can be found in Storage Table and restore to Logic App Standard.
 2. Fixed some typo issues.